kkensuke/myjb-en/qc/basics.md

 ## What is a quantum gate?

 Quantum gates are unitary transformations that act on a qubit.
-They are quantum analogues of classical logic gates and change the states of qubtits.
+They are quantum analogues of classical logic gates and change the states of qubits.
 Quantum gates can be represented by matrices.
 The state of a qubit after a quantum gate is the product of the vector of the qubit and the matrix of the quantum gate.
 For example, the Hadamard gate is represented by the following matrix:

 $$ H = \frac{1}{\sqrt{2}}\begin{bmatrix} 1 & 1 \\ 1 & -1 \end{bmatrix} $$